1. Home

 The station continued to accommodate intercity rail service, with the New Haven's Nutmeg and various other unnamed trains providing routes to Hartford and Boston until 1955.

-In the 1970s, one of the newspapers that would eventually become the Republican-American relocated to the building, undertaking modifications to suit its new purpose.
 Publisher William J. Pape acquired the building due to its status as a landmark.
 The south wing continued to serve Metro-North commuter passengers as a waiting area, although this interior section has since been closed off with a new platform constructed.
-In 1973, Pape tasked company machinist John A. Correia with restoring the original mechanisms of the station’s clock tower, which had been replaced in 1963 by an electric clock.
-The original mechanism remains operational and is displayed in the lobby.

 Recognizing both its historical and architectural value, the clock tower and station were listed on the National Register of Historic Places on March 8, 1978.
 This designation was a crucial step in ensuring the preservation and adaptive reuse of the structure.

-In the early 1980s, an adaptive reuse project breathed new life into Waterbury Union Station.
-Repurposing historical structures for modern use while maintaining their historical essence was becoming a crucial strategy for preservationists.
-In this context, Waterbury Union Station found a new purpose as the headquarters for the local affiliate of the broadcasting company, WATR-Radio, and as office space for other businesses.
+In this context, the station found a new purpose as the headquarters for the local affiliate of the broadcasting company, WATR-Radio, and as office space for other businesses.
 The transformation of the interior for these new purposes was done with sensitivity to its historical features, ensuring that the grandeur of Gilbert's design was still evident.

-Today, while Waterbury Union Station no longer serves its original role as a bustling passenger hub, it remains a vital landmark within the city, bridging Waterbury’s industrial past with its present identity.
+Today, while Union Station no longer serves its original role as a bustling passenger hub, it remains a vital landmark within the city, bridging Waterbury’s industrial past with its present identity.
 Movements to restore the surrounding area and revitalization projects in the city often look towards the station’s iconic clock tower as a symbol of enduring community heritage.

 Moreover, the spirit of train travel continues with rail service available via a platform adjacent to the station, which is part of the Metro-North Railroad’s Waterbury Branch line.
 Although the grandeur and frequency of rail service have diminished since its peak, the continued operation signifies that railway heritage still has a role in contemporary transportation networks.